Before and after school programs in your child's elementary school!

 You can feel good about trusting NSYC to ensure happy, stress-free days for your kids.
-Our child care programs serve families five days a week when school is in session, Monday thru Friday, in the mornings and afternoons, and focus on age-appropriate activities to promote physical, emotional, and social well-being.
-Our staff is trained and experienced in working with children to provide proactive supervision and encourage safe and appropriate interactions at all times.
+We serve families five days a week when school is in session, Monday thru Friday, in the mornings and afternoons--right in your child's own elementary school!
+Our staff are fingerprinted, background checked, trained, and experienced in working with children to provide proactive supervision and encourage safe and appropriate interactions at all times.
+Our SACC programs are licensed and regulated by the State of New York Office of Children and Family Services.

 North Shore Youth Council cares for the well-being and development of the more than 900 children and 3,000 families we serve each year.

-Program Directors and Site Supervisors work diligently with child care staff to provide ample opportunities for children to:
+Our child care staff provide ample opportunities for children to:

 +Build life skills +Explore their interests +Make decisions and problem-solve +Assume leadership roles +Experience a sense of self-efficacy and belonging +Get to know and contribute to their communities +Gain confidence in their personal abilities